How well do you know your hedgehog?

 - The claws on their powerful front feet are particularly useful for digging.

-- Each night (when not hibernating) hedgehogs will probably make a slow and apparently haphazard search for food and will travel between 2-3kms (1-2 miles).
+- Each night (when not hibernating) hedgehogs must forage in search of food and will routinely travel between 1-3kms (up to 2 miles).

 - They have small bright eyes but cannot see very well.
 At night they will use their excellent sense of smell and hearing to guide them.

-- Their weight will be largely determined by the food they get, but most one-year olds will weigh between 450-680g (1-11/lbs).
+- Their weight will be largely determined by the food they get; adults may weigh from about 800g to well over a kilogram, but most one-year olds will weigh between 450-680g (1-1½lbs).

 - Self-anointing is an activity only hedgehogs do.
 It seems to be connected with strange smells or tastes which cause them to produce large quantities of frothy saliva.
 They then spread the foam over their spines by flicking it with their tongue.